regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

   uint64 contract_id = 1;

-  // balances is the list of credit batch balances held in the reserve. repeated Balances balances = 2;
+  // balances is the list of credit batch balances held in the reserve. repeated Balance balances = 2;

-  message Balances {
+  // Balance defines a balance of credits held in the reserve. message Balance {

     // batch_denom is the amount of tradable credits in the reserve. string batch_denom = 1;